 8 day sample itinerary

 The Amalfi Coast is Italy at its most picturesque, with colourful villages, clifftop restaurants and fascinating culture and history.
 Every itinerary is created individually, tailored to client preference by the YPI Charter Team.
-See the best of the Amalfi Coast ona bespoke yacht charter.
+Explore the YPI Amalfi Coast yacht charter itinerary.

 Discover the ancient culture of Naples. take in Mount Vesuvius.
 Relax on island beaches.
 Shop in Capri.
 Swim in caves. dine overlooking the ocean in Positano.

 Join your yacht in Naples where cuisine, music, architecture and history collide.
 The historic city centre, a UNESCO World Heritage Site, offers a glimpse into a 27 centuries of human history.
 Cruise to Castellammare del Stabio and visit the remains of the ancient town of Pompeii which was buried in the eruption of Mount Vesuvius in AD 79.
 Houses, thermal baths, the amphitheatre and even graffiti on the walls are well preserved providing an absolutely fascinating picture of "daily" life.

 Castellammare del Stabio - Sorrento